plandes/grsync/README.md

 repositories.

-### Moving/Deleting Distributions
+### Moving or Deleting Distributions

 A common usecase is migrate a distribution several times to a target host after the original host has changed.
 However, the thaw process does not clobber file system objects that already exist, which implies that for each file set change and thaw the target host's files won't update.

-This use case is covered by moving thawed files that are defined in a distribution zip.
-If the file is not defined in the distribution then it doesn't move it.
+Only files specified in the [configuration file] are moved to a directory with the same directory structure by moving files.
+If a directory is specified, the directory itself is moved.
+If a file is specified for which there is no directory in the target, the directory is created.

+After everything is moved, a process called *directory reduction* occurs by which empty directories are removed.
+This is an optional step given to the `move` action.

-In situations where you've already deleted the distribution zip, you'll have to create a new distribution by freezing what you have.
+Because the action works with a distribution file (ideally the original) you must specify where to find the `dist.zip`.
+In situations where you've already deleted the original distribution zip, you'll have to create a new distribution by freezing what you have.
 For this reason it is recommended that you always include the original `grsync.yml` [configuration file] (see the [configuration](#configuration section)) in your distribution so it *migrates* along with each of your freeze/thaw iterations.

 ### Command Line Help